 If you’ve been investing through SIPs (Systematic Investment Plans), you already know that they work best when they run uninterrupted.
 But life happens—maybe your bank balance wasn’t enough, or you just forgot the payment date.

-So, what are the consequences?
+What are the consequences?
 Let’s break it down in simple terms.

 TABLE OF CONTENT